The Attensa Connector for Microsoft Teams

 Adding the Attensa Connector to a Channel

-You can configure the Attensa Connector to link with your Attensa Workspace or if you don’t yet have an Attensa Workspace you can link it to the Attensa TopicCenter which offers a variety of public topics.
+You can configure the Attensa Connector to use topics on your Attensa Workspace or if you don’t yet have an Attensa Workspace you can use topics from the Attensa TopicCenter which offers a variety of publicly available topics.

-To use Public Topics select ‘Link to Attensa Public Topics’.
+To use Public Topics select ‘Use Attensa Topic Center’.

-To connect to your Attensa Workspace you will need to obtain the Authorization Code for the Connector and then select ‘Link to Workspace’.
+To connect to your Attensa Workspace you will need to obtain the Authorization Code for the Connector and then select ‘Use my Workspace’.
 This will automatically create a secure connection between Microsoft Teams and your Attensa Workspace.
 The Authorization Code is found in Settings > Account Settings.
-See below for the steps.
+See below for where you'll find it.

 Finding the Authorization Code for your Attensa Workspace in: